 - Airport transfer Airport shuttle from Whitehorse to Dalton Trail Lodge

 - Lodging Your room or cabin at Dalton Trail Lodge

-- Guided Fishing 1 day guided fishing included; $400 each additional day
+- Guided Fishing 1 day guided fishing included; $400 each additional day (fully guided packages available)

 - Meals Three delicious meals per day, plus snacks

-- Beverages Non-alcoholic and alcoholic beverages (house beer, wines, liquors) are included
+- Beverages Non-alcoholic beverages are included.

 - Boat rental Rental of a boat (with motor) and fuel is included

 - Fishing equipment Use of fishing rods, reels, and tackle included